Bay Area coronavirus survivor describes hallucinations, strange dreams

 She also said the worst parts were at night.

 “I would have dreams of being held underwater suffocating,” she said.
-“I would wake up trying to catch my breathe and because my lungs were so filled with the virus, I couldn’t catch my breathe.
+“I would wake up trying to catch my breath and because my lungs were so filled with the virus, I couldn’t catch my breath.
 And that was the hardest part, knowing I’m here with my daughter.”

 Rodriguez was quarantined in her house with her 8-year-old daughter, who fortunately never tested positive for the virus.